 This technology means to preserve large molecules and long fibers during plastic processing, while creating a better way to uniformly blend materials of different viscosities.
 It works effectively to improve performances of plastics and composite materials.

 Take polyvinyl chloride (PVC) as an example.
-It is known that the material is not easy to process, but in the meanwhile, PVC pipes are still widely used in urban infrastructures, industries and agriculture, lying a huge demand that requires more efficient processing techniques on the material.
+It is known that the material is not easy to process, but in the meanwhile, PVC pipes are still widely used in urban infrastructures, industries and agriculture, which bring a huge market demand that requires more efficient processing techniques on the material.

-In December 2016, based on the above SCUT technology, a new type of advanced equipment for plasticizing and transporting polymer materials was formally delivered to a plastic enterprise in Guangdong, marking a milestone in PVC processing techniques.
-In contrast to conventional appratus, the length of this new equipment’s extrusion system is reduced by 50%, and its energy consumption is reduced by 30%.
-The efficiency of the production line is enhanced by 25%, as the tensile strength, impact strength and pressure resistance of the pipes all get significantly improved.
+In December 2016, based on the above mentioned technology, a new type of advanced equipment for plasticizing and transporting polymer materials was delivered for use to a plastic enterprise in Guangdong.
+In contrast to conventional apparatus, the length of this new equipment’s extrusion system is reduced by 50%, and its energy consumption is reduced by 30%.
+The efficiency of the production line is thus enhanced by 25%, while the tensile strength, impact strength and pressure resistance of the pipes all get significantly improved, marking a milestone in PVC processing techniques.

-Now this difficult situation changes with the technology that enables factories to produce high performance agricultural films with materials made up of larger molecules.
-The durability of films is greatly prolonged, and it is also feasible to recycle whole pieces of films after a growth cycle of the plant.
+Now this difficult situation changes with the processing method that enables factories to produce high performance agricultural films with materials made up of larger molecules.
+The durability of films is greatly prolonged, and it is feasible to recycle whole pieces of films after a growth cycle of the plant.

-Benefiting from the same processing method, plastic pipes made up of ultra-high molecular weight polyethylene (UHWMPE) can be useful for transporting materials and supplies, particularly in fields like petrochemical engineering, mining engineering, or river and sea dredging.
+The scientific progress also provided a new possibility to plastic pipes made up of ultra-high molecular weight polyethylene (UHWMPE).
+These pipes can be quite useful for transporting materials and supplies, in particularly with regard to fields such as petrochemical engineering, mining engineering, and river and sea dredging.

-Currently, steel pipes are frequently used on the above occasions while showing shortages of poor resistances to erosion and abrasion, which result in a short life of the pipes that require replacements after only several months of use.
+Currently, steel pipes are frequently used on the above occasions but they are showing shortages of poor resistances to erosion and abrasion, which may result in a short life of the pipes, requiring replacements after only several months of use.
 That’s why people have been looking for another material that is more solid, more durable and lighter to replace steel, and UHWMPE answers to these needs as a perfect option.

 Up till now, the research team led by Professor Qu Jinping has filed over 30 patent applications based on the invention.
 Its key technology has been granted patents in Japan, the US, Europe, Russia and Canada.